Ayms/bitcoin-transactions/README.md

 #### Multisig wallets

 See [example-3.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-3.js) for "Two of two" and "Two of three" transactions examples

+And see [example-4.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-4.js) for a "Two of four" example

 Multisig transactions/wallets (and why it's a very bad idea to use them) is explained [here(TODO)]()